theonejj/ansible-zfs_on_root/README.md

 * [Additional Examples with Playbook Variables](docs/playbook-examples.md)

 After a few minutes, if all goes well you will have a reasonably decent standardized configuring to be a base system ready to be used and modified for any other specific role.
-Please see below about the expected `rpool busy` error that will required your manual intervention.

 The first thing I do once this Playbook completes is apply the [Customized Message of the Day](https://github.com/reefland/ansible-motd-zfs-smartd) Ansible Playbook for a login screen with a bit of bling.